Introduction

 You can download a sample here that illustrates how to build a Contact Form.
 This example also uses Intuiface Analytics feature for data capture and storage, as explained in the next section.

 The first - and preferred - method for capturing user information at runtime is use of Intuiface Analytics.
-With Analytics you can log virtually any information about any event - user action, data input, environmental info, e-mail, etc. - that occurs in your experience.
-Why the preferred method?
-It's simple, works both on-line and off-line and scalable as it can be used with any number of displays.
+With Analytics you can log virtually any information about any event - user action, data input, environmental info, e-mail, etc. - that is accessible in your experience.
+Why is this the preferred method?
+It's simple, works both online and offline, and is scalable as it can be used with any number of displays.

-In addition to information like 'item selected', Intuiface Analytics also makes it possible for Intuiface to identify the habits and demographics of those who use the interactive content.
+In addition to information like form data, Intuiface Analytics also makes it possible for you to identify the habits and demographics of those who use the interactive content.
 This data can even be collected in an environmental context, meaning you can capture information like location and weather, potential influences on user decisions.
 Any information accessible on the device can be consumed by Intuiface.

 To see how Intuiface Analytics works, watch this video for a demonstration.